AlenaDud/PatientEducation/README.md

 1. First create empty directory.

-2. Next clone the repository from GitHub and switch to the new directory:
+2. Next clone the repository from GitHub:

     `$ git clone git@github.com/USERNAME/{{ project_name }}.git`
 3. Extract and move all files from docker_configuration into the root directory of your project.